blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 #### Description

-change the Infura token used by SSI Snap
+change the Infura token used by Masca

 #### Parameters